-Other advances that may be used along with a screening colonoscopy include capsule endoscopy.
-This test, which is recently approved by the U.S. Food and Drug Administration (FDA), is available for the rare person whose colonoscopy cannot be completed in its entirety.
-For these people, a colon capsule endoscopy may be used to view the parts of the colon that were not examined.
+Other advances that may be used along with a screening colonoscopy include capsule endoscopy, which is also called capsule colonoscopy.
+A capsule endoscopy may be used to view the parts of the colon that were not examined during colonoscopy.

-The test involves swallowing a vitamin-size camera pill that takes pictures on its way through the digestive system.
+The test involves swallowing a camera about the size of a vitamin that takes pictures on its way through the digestive system.
 These images are transmitted to a data recorder and are downloaded for viewing by the doctor.